dmytro-demchyna/schema-keeper/README.md

 - **Focused files.** Most tracked objects are stored separately, so diffs stay small and focused.
 Table-local indexes, constraints, partitions, and trigger listings stay with their parent table or view.
 - **Deterministic output.** Identical database state produces identical files, so `git diff` reflects real changes, not reordering noise.
-- **CI drift detection.** `schemakeeper verify` compares the live database against the committed snapshot and prints unified diffs.
+- **Drift detection.** `schemakeeper verify` compares a live database against the committed snapshot and prints unified diffs.
 Exit code `1` on mismatch.

 In short: `pg_dump -s` is for *recreating* schemas; SchemaKeeper is for *tracking and reviewing* them.